-- The work is conducted for the advancement of scientific knowledge or to achieve a technological advancement, and, - Work is a systematic investigation or search carried out in a field of science or technology, utilizing experimentation or analysis.
+- The work is conducted for the advancement of scientific knowledge or to achieve a technological advancement, and, - Work is a systematic investigation or search using experiments or analysis in science or technology.

 Depending on where you live, you may also qualify for additional tax credits and grants through provincial governments and territories.